hailo-ai/hailo_model_zoo/docs/DATA.md

 ```

 ## ImageNet
-To evaluate/quantize/compile the classification models of the Hailo Model Zoo you should generate the ImageNet TFRecod files (manual download is required).
+To evaluate/quantize/compile the classification models of the Hailo Model Zoo you should generate the ImageNet TFRecord files (manual download is required).

 1. Download the ImageNet dataset from [**here**](https://www.kaggle.com/c/imagenet-object-localization-challenge/data).
 The expected dataset structure: